AlanHohn/conversational-git/chapter-01.md

 [svnbook]:http://svnbook.red-bean.com/

+I'm making a few assumptions about readers.
+The first is that readers know in general what version control tools are for, and therefore what Git is for.
+The second is that a reader of this book is familiar with Subversion or CVS, and is interested in knowing how a "distributed" version control system, and Git in particular, is different.
+If those assumptions don't apply to you, I hope you still get value, but you might not get as much.

 I'm calling this book "Conversational Git" both because I'm aiming for a conversational style and because, when learning a new language, a key goal is to be "conversational" -- able to make basic small talk, even if not quite a native speaker.